curtmerrill/sarahandcurt.us/pages/finland.md

 and we found out at our reception that Finland received the majority of ballots (by a landslide).

-We're going to go to [Kakslauttanen resort](http://www.kakslauttanen.fi) and stay in a glass-domed igloo to take in the Northern Lights.
+We're going to the [Kakslauttanen resort](http://www.kakslauttanen.fi) where we'll stay in a glass-domed igloo to take in the Northern Lights, and go on a reindeer safari.

 Our estimated departure is mid-March.